 - Optional: If you want the user account to inherit content from one or more roles that do not belong to its assigned profile, select the desired roles from the list Additional roles.
-Use the Ctrl key to select more than one. - 2.
+Use the Ctrl key to select more than one.
+Note that the list of Additional roles does not display roles that already belong to the profile of the user account. - 2.
 Click Ok to end the creation of the user account.
 The account is added to the list of accounts in the dashboard.